Why Couples Are Choosing to Propose with Ethical Diamond Rings

 The lifecycle of a natural diamond

-It’s widely known that diamonds start their life as a rough stone that is buried deep within the earth.
-But what many people are not aware of is that extracting and mining diamonds can be a bit of a messy business, and in some severe cases, put human lives at risk.
+Diamonds begin their life as rough stones buried deep within the earth.
+Many people are not aware that diamond mining can be a messy process.
+In some severe cases, it can also put human lives at risk.

 There are many different forms of diamond mining, but the three most common ways are open-pit, underground and alluvial mining.

 Open-pit and underground mining usually involves fancy equipment and technology that extracts the stones from deep within the ground.
-While the machinery used may not be viewed as that sustainable, this way of mining is more ethical than others.
+Although this method uses less sustainable machinery, it offers a more ethical alternative to other mining methods.
 Alluvial mining, however, is quite the opposite.
 This type of mining involves manual labour, with workers physically sourcing the rocks themselves.
-In some case, workers can experience bad working conditions and can easily be exploited if working for the wrong types of people.
+In some case, workers face poor conditions and can be exploited by the wrong employees.

 Leftover rocks (also known as tailings) can often be deposited in large man-made dams.
-The waste is then dumped into a ‘tailing ponds’ and covered in toxic chemicals such as arsenic and cyanide, which are strong enough to dissolve lead, copper and zinc.
-As you can imagine, these types of chemicals are dangerous and can both containment groundwater and cause death to any nearby living creatures.
+The waste is dumped into tailing ponds and covered with toxic chemicals like arsenic and cyanide.
+These chemicals are strong enough to dissolve lead, copper, and zinc.
+As you can imagine, they are dangerous and can contaminate groundwater and kill nearby wildlife.
 Not exactly the fairy-tale image you’d pictured, huh?

-Okay, okay, so before we put you off proposing completely it’s probably also worth mentioning that not all diamond manufactures source and dispose of diamonds in this way.
-But it is worth asking the question about where the diamond you intend to buy came from, when it comes to that all important purchase.
+Okay, before we put you off proposing completely, not all diamond manufacturers operate this way.
+However, it is worth asking where your diamond came from before making such an important purchase.

 Ethical lab-grown diamonds

 Now you can actually buy a diamond in a more safe and ethical way!
-Lab-grown diamonds are a popular trend that many people are leaning towards when buying their special someone a diamond that is both beautiful and sustainable.
+Lab-grown diamonds are a popular choice for people seeking a beautiful and sustainable diamond.

-Lab diamonds are made up of nearly all the same chemicals as mined diamonds and look exactly the same appearance-wise.
+Lab-grown diamonds contain nearly the same chemicals as mined diamonds and look identical.
 They have the same sparkle, hardness and durability.
-The only real difference is that they’re made in a lab, rather than the earth.
+The main difference is that labs create them instead of nature.
 Oh, and they also do not have any traces of nitrogen (which natural diamonds do).

 Don’t get us wrong.
 A perfectly cut lab diamond can still come with a hefty price tag as it’s pretty much identical to the ‘real thing’.
 But, in some cases, a small cut lab-grown diamond can be up to 40% cheaper than naturally mined diamonds so are not only easy on the eye, but easy on the wallet too.